-You invested in Home Insurance for your house, and while you were away on vacation an unaddressed plumbing issue happened and caused a water leakage – imagine three gallons of water per minute is leaking in your house.
-By the time you arrived home from your, let’s say, five-day vacation, thousands and thousands of gallons of water have already filled your home, ruining every possession, furniture, fixtures, and memorable photos you have.
+You invested in Home Insurance for your house.
+And, while you were away on vacation an unaddressed plumbing issue happened and caused a water leakage; imagine three gallons of water per minute is leaking in your house.
+By the time you arrived home from your, let’s say, five-day vacation.
+Thousands and thousands of gallons of water have already filled your home.
+Ruining every possession, furniture, fixtures, and memorable photos you have.
 And to add to this nightmare, your house is inhabitable for a certain amount of time until the cleaning and fixing are done.

 This is of course just a tale of warning.
-Read through these guidelines as this is meant to help homeowners know more about the major water issues that plumbing problems can bring if left unaddressed, and the steps you can take to avoid the disastrous aforementioned tale of warning.
+Read through these guidelines; as this is meant to help homeowners know more about the major water issues that plumbing problems can bring if left unaddressed.
+And, the steps you can take to avoid the disastrous aforementioned tale of warning.

 Causes of Common Plumbing Problems

-Plumbing problems are everywhere, it can happen anywhere in your household.
+Plumbing problems are everywhere, they can happen anywhere in your household.
 Inconsistent maintenance or lack of it is usually the reason why this happens.
 However, aside from that, there are other reasons why this happens: